 Founded in 1998, "I and We" has launched some detailed campaigns that the professional organizations easily pass over.
 Among the various grass-roots campaigns, the group mainly focuses on caring for the underprivileged in Korea and abroad.
-According to Kim, "I and We" is a

-Members of the domestic section and volunteers hold a field-trip once a month with the migrant workers, the disabled and the orphans who treated as the isolated in Korean society.
-In accordance with Kim, Japanese and Vietnamese and the various many volunteers who participate in the cultures.
-In its own efforts, the civic group field-trip could acknowledge the difference is run by more than 90 members and two among the people and experience the community to live with.
+According to Kim, "I and We" is a sections; domestic, Vietnam and Burma.
+Members of the domestic section and volunteers hold a field-trip once a month with the migrant workers, the disabled and the orphans who treated as the isolated in among the people and experience the community to live with.